 The first MOBY DICK launch was on 19 February 1953.
 The new polyethylene balloons were far superior to the high-altitude balloons of the 1930s, but they did have a serious limitation.
 Although the polyethylene envelope was strong for its weight, the polyethylene film was very thin -- such balloons would later be called "flying sandwich bags" -- and inflation had to be performed with care to avoid tearing.
 Launches could only be performed in calm winds.
 The USAF figured out a scheme for launching MOBY DICK balloons in winds that would have otherwise prevented launches, using what was referred to as a "covered wagon" -- a trailer with tall sides and a canvas top in which the balloon could be initially inflated.
 Once the balloon reached a certain size, the canvas top was released to allow the balloon to pop up into the air; the inflation procedure was completed, and the balloon then released into the sky.

 640 MOBY DICK balloons were launched up to the end of the program on 30 June 1954.
-For whatever reasons, a range of different balloon configurations were used during the program, with balloon diameters ranging from 15 meters (49 feet) to 25 meters (83 feet), and shapes including cylinders; a "classic" sphere with conical base; and a "natural" shape like an inverted pear that equalized stresses on the thin envelope.
+For whatever reasons, a range of different balloon configurations was used during the program, with balloon diameters ranging from 15 meters (49 feet) to 25 meters (83 feet), and shapes including cylinders; a "classic" sphere with conical base; and a "natural" shape like an inverted pear that equalized stresses on the thin envelope.
 Operating altitude typically ranged from 15,250 to 22,900 meters (50,000 to 75,000 feet), though a small number were flown at lower altitudes.
 Typical mission duration was 20 hours, but some came down in 10 hours and one made it to 92 hours.
 Most landed in North America, with a few wanderers crossing the Atlantic: one reached Spain and another reached Scotland.
 People were highly conscientious about returning the gondolas for the reward, with an Indian in Mexico bringing one to the US consulate on a burro.